dart-lang/site-www/src/_guides/language/sound-dart.md

 This rule also applies to instances of generic types.

-The following code creates a dynamic list of Dog, and assigns it to a list of type Cat.
+The following code creates a dynamic list of Dog, and assigns it to a list of type Cat, which generates an error during static analysis.

 <div class="fails-sa" markdown="1">
 {% prettify dart %}